Let us answer all your admissions questions.

 Please note that evening classes are only available when demand exists for them.
 Contact the school for more information.

-All students are required to have the following supplies at the beginning of their class: welding jacket, welding gloves, safety glasses, auto darkening helmet with extra lenses, welders cap, fillet weld gauge, and welper pliers.
+All students are required to have the following supplies at the beginning of their class: welding jacket, welding gloves, safety glasses, auto darkening helmet with extra lenses, welders cap, fillet weld gage, and welper pliers.
 These can be purchased through the school if the student so desires and arranges with the school.

 Leather steel toe boots are also required, but are not available to purchase through the school.